Ashu-hub/All-About-Java/Concurrency.md

 	Executor service has Submit method for Callable Interface.
 	.submit() return a Future result.
-	Once we got resut.
+	Once we got result.
 One can use future.get().

 ## Differences between Callable and Runnable.
-	Class implementing Callable interface must override call() method. call() method returns computed result or throws an exception if unable to do so.
+	Class implementing Callable interface must override call() method. call() method **returns computed result or throws an exception if unable to do so.**
 	Class implementing Runnable interface must override run() method.
-A Runnable does not return a result and can neither throw a checked exception
+A Runnable **does not return a result and can neither throw a checked exception**

 ## Future
 	A Future represents the result of an asynchronous computation.
 	Methods are provided to check if the computation is complete(isDone()), to wait for its completion, and to retrieve the result of the computation(get().
-	The result can only be retrieved using method get() when the computation has completed, blocking until it is ready
+	The result can only be retrieved using method get() when the computation has completed, **blocking until it is ready**

 ## Note:-
 		Future.get() is a blocking operation. means until the thread executes and the result does not get publish, the other operation is blocked.